-(A) The estimated future payout amount represents the entire fair market value on the January 2, 2003 grant date of the shares subject to the restricted stock award without any reduction for forfeiture conditions or transfer restrictions.
+(A) The estimated future payout amount represents the entire fair market value on the January 2, 2004 grant date of the shares subject to the restricted stock award without any reduction for forfeiture conditions or transfer restrictions.
 The actual payout (if any) will depend upon the extent to which performance goals are achieved and upon the then fair market value of Sempra Energy Common Stock.

-Restricted stock consists of shares of Sempra Energy Common Stock that are subject to forfeiture conditions and transfer restrictions that terminate only upon the satisfaction of long term performance criteria.
+Performance-based restricted stock consists of shares of Sempra Energy Common Stock that are subject to forfeiture conditions and transfer restrictions that terminate upon the satisfaction of long-term performance criteria.
 During the four-year performance period, the executive is entitled to vote the shares but they cannot be sold or otherwise transferred and dividends are reinvested to purchase additional shares, at then fair market value, which become subject to the same forfeiture conditions and transfer restrictions as the shares to which the dividends relate.
-If the performance criteria are not satisfied or the executive's employment is terminated during the performance period (other than by death or retirement after attaining age 55) the restricted shares are forfeited to the company and canceled.
+If the performance criteria are not satisfied or the executive's employment is terminated during the performance period (other than by death or retirement after attaining age 55) the restricted shares are forfeited to the company and canceled subject to earlier vesting upon a change of control or various events specified in the executive's severance pay agreement.

-The forfeiture conditions and transfer restrictions on restricted stock granted during 2003 will terminate at the end of 2007 if Sempra Energy has then achieved a four-year cumulative total return to shareholders that places it among the top 50% of the companies in the Standard & Poor's Utility Index or the Standard & Poor's 500 Composite Stock Price Index.
+The forfeiture conditions and transfer restrictions on restricted stock granted during 2004 will terminate at the end of 2007 if Sempra Energy has then achieved a four-year cumulative total return to shareholders that places it among the top 50% of the companies in the Standard & Poor's Utility Index or the Standard & Poor's 500 Composite Stock Price Index.
 If neither of these performance criteria is satisfied, the forfeiture conditions and transfer restrictions may be terminated as to a portion of the shares if Sempra Energy's four-year cumulative total shareholder return is among the top 70% of the companies in the S&P Utility Index.
 They will terminate as to 80% of the shares for performance among the top 55% of the companies in the S&P Utility Index with the percentage of shares as to which the restrictions may terminate declining ratably to 20% for performance among the top 70% of the companies in the S&P Utility Index.
-Any restricted shares for which forfeiture conditions and transfer restrictions are not terminated as of the end of 2007 will be forfeited to Sempra Energy and canceled.
+Any restricted shares for which forfeiture conditions and transfer restrictions have not terminated as of the end of 2007 will be forfeited to Sempra Energy and canceled.